 The National ASCE organization was founded in 1852, represents approximately 130,000 members of the civil engineering profession worldwide, and is America’s oldest national engineering society.
 ASCE’s mission is to provide essential value to our members, their careers, our partners and the public by developing leadership, advancing technology, advocating lifelong learning, and promoting the profession.

 Locally, the Cincinnati Section, which was founded in 1920, currently has approximately 650 members.
-The Section is located in Region 3 of the National society’s geographic regions.
+The Section is in Region 3 of the National society’s geographic regions.
 The Cincinnati Section serves the Southwestern Ohio, Southeast Indiana, and Northern Kentucky engineering communities.

 The Cincinnati Section of ASCE has three committees: Educational Outreach, Membership, and Programming.
 The Educational Outreach Committee works with local schools to introduce today’s youth to the world of engineering; the Membership Committee is dedicated to retaining and recruiting current members by increasing membership value and incentive; and the Programming Committee helps plan upcoming ASCE meetings and events in order to produce a more diverse program year.
 Currently, a fourth committee - the Sustainability Committee - is in the process of being formed.